naveenkumarrk/journal_automation/README.md

 1.Open your web browser and navigate to http://localhost:3000.
 2.Follow the on-screen instructions to register your interests.
 3.You will receive weekly email updates with journal papers related to your interests.
+4.This can be implemented more in colleges and universities

 ## License
 This project is licensed under the MIT License.